History of the Chinese Communist Party: China under Mao (1946–1976)

-Political and economic reforms (1976-2012)
+Reform and opening up (1976-2012)

 Hua Guofeng

 Following Mao's death in 1976, a contest for power between CCP chairman Hua Guofeng and Vice-chairman Deng Xiaoping developed.
 Mao had designated Hua as his successor.

 An important aspect of the contest over power arose in the ideological controversy involving Hua's slogan of the Two Whatevers ("We will resolutely uphold whatever policy decisions Chairman Mao made and unswervingly follow whatever instructions Chairman Mao gave").
 Deng criticized this idea as being contrary to the tenets of Marxism and emphasized Mao's method of seeking truth from facts to contend that "only through practice can the correctness of one's ideas be proved, and there is no other way of testing truth."

 Leadership of Deng Xiaoping

 Deng won the struggle, and became the "paramount leader" in 1978.
-Deng, alongside Hu Yaobang and Zhao Ziyang, spearheaded the Chinese economic reform, and introduced the ideological concept of socialism with Chinese characteristics, opening China to the world's markets.
+Deng, alongside Hu Yaobang and Zhao Ziyang, spearheaded the reform and opening up, and introduced the ideological concept of socialism with Chinese characteristics, opening China to the world's markets.
 In reversing some of Mao's "leftist" policies, Deng argued that a socialist state could use the market economy without itself being capitalist.
 While asserting the political power of the CCP, the change in policy generated significant economic growth.
 The new ideology, however, was contested on both sides of the spectrum, by Maoists as well as by those supporting political liberalization.
 With other social factors, the conflicts culminated in the 1989 Tiananmen Square protests and massacre.
 The protests having been crushed, Deng's vision on economics prevailed, and by the early 1990s the concept of a socialist market economy had been introduced.
 In 1997, Deng's beliefs (Deng Xiaoping Theory), were embedded in the CCP constitution.

 In 1980, Deng called for a rejuvenation of the cadre system via promotion of "revolutionary, younger, more educated, and more technically specialized" cadre.
 Subsequent regulations included establishing a cadre retirement system, age limits for leading cadres, and new recruitment and promotion rules.
 The CCP also implemented the "third echelon" policy.
 The policy sought to promote a total of 135,000 younger officials at all levels to prepare for the retirement for the impending retirement of older leaders in 1985.